jvrana/DASi-DNA-Design/README.md

 DASi completely automates the cloning design work, finding approximately optimal solutions for cloning steps, preferentially using existing plasmids, linear DNA fragments, and primers to design semi-optimal cloning steps and designs.

 The following command designs the cloning steps for a library of designs.
-The user only needs to specify the sequences they wish to construct and currently available primers, DNA templates, and linear DNA as *.genbank* or *.fasta* files.
+The user only needs to specify the sequences they wish to construct and currently available primers and DNA templates as *.genbank* or *.fasta* files.
 DASi handles all design aspects. *No molecular biology expertise is required to use DASi.*

 ```bash
 dasi library_design --designs mydesigns/*.gb --fragments fragments/*.gb --primers primers.fasta --templates plasmids/*.gb --cost_model cost.b --out results